asluzh/PSTableauREST/docs/New-TableauPulseDefinition.md

 ### -ExtensionOptions
 (Optional) The extension options of the metric definition, as hashtable.
-Should include keys: allowed_dimensions (as list), allowed_granularities (enum, default: "GRANULARITY_UNSPECIFIED") Please check API documentation for full list of items.
+Should include keys: allowed_dimensions (as list), allowed_granularities (enum, default: "GRANULARITY_UNSPECIFIED") Please check API documentation for full schema of item definition.

 ```yaml
 Type: Hashtable